Ask a doctor about a prescription for CITALOPRAM ALTER 30 mg FILM-COATED TABLETS

 Consult your doctor or pharmacist before starting to take Citalopram Alter.

-Some medications in the group to which Citalopram Alter belongs (called SSRIs/SNRIs) may cause symptoms of sexual dysfunction (see section 4).
-In some cases, these symptoms persist after discontinuing treatment.
+Some medications in the same group as Citalopram Alter (called SSRIs) may cause symptoms of sexual dysfunction (see section 4).
+In some cases, these symptoms persist after treatment is stopped.

 Inform your doctor:

-Depression is associated with an increased risk of suicidal ideation, self-aggression, and suicide.
+Depression is associated with an increased risk of suicidal ideation, self-harm, and suicide.
 This risk persists until significant improvement is achieved.
-Since such improvement may not be achieved during the first weeks or more of treatment, patients should be closely monitored during this period.
-Clinical experience indicates that the risk of self-aggression is highest at the beginning of the depressive process and may increase again when the clinical condition begins to improve.
-Additionally, antidepressants may, rarely, increase the risk of suicidal ideation and self-aggression.
-Patients with a history of suicidal behavior and those who present a significant degree of suicidal ideation prior to starting treatment have a higher risk of suicidal ideation or attempted suicide during treatment.
+Since such improvement may not be achieved during the first few weeks or more of treatment, patients should be closely monitored during this period.
+Clinical experience indicates that the risk of self-harm is greatest at the start of the depressive process and may increase again when the clinical picture begins to improve.
+Additionally, antidepressants may rarely increase the risk of suicidal ideation and self-harm.
+Patients with a history of suicidal behavior and those who present a significant degree of suicidal ideation prior to the start of treatment have a higher risk of suicidal ideation or suicide attempt during treatment.

 Animal studies have shown that citalopram reduces sperm quality.
-Theoretically, this could affect fertility, but the impact on human fertility has not been observed so far.
+Theoretically, this could affect fertility, but the impact on human fertility has not been observed yet.

-When treatment is discontinued, withdrawal symptoms are common, particularly if treatment is stopped abruptly (see section “Possible side effects”).
+When treatment is stopped, it is common for withdrawal symptoms to appear, particularly if treatment is stopped abruptly (see section "Possible side effects").

-Citalopram Alter should not be used normally in the treatment of children and adolescents under 18 years old.
-However, you should know that in patients under 18 years old, there is a higher risk of adverse effects such as suicidal attempts, suicidal ideation, and hostility (primarily aggression, confrontational behavior, and irritability) when taking this type of medication.
-Nevertheless, the doctor who prescribes Citalopram Alter may prescribe it to patients under 18 years old if they decide it is the best option for the patient.
-If the doctor who prescribes Citalopram Alter has prescribed it to a patient under 18 years old and wants to discuss this decision, please return to your doctor.
-You should inform your doctor if any of the symptoms mentioned above progress or if you experience complications when patients under 18 years old are taking Citalopram Alter.
-Additionally, the long-term effects of Citalopram Alter on safety, growth, maturity, and cognitive and behavioral development in this age group have not yet been demonstrated.
+Citalopram Alter should not normally be used in the treatment of children and adolescents under 18 years.
+At the same time, you should know that in patients under 18 years, there is a higher risk of adverse effects such as suicide attempts, suicidal ideas, and hostility (predominantly aggression, confrontational behavior, and irritation) when taking this class of medications.
+Nevertheless, the doctor may prescribe Citalopram Alter to patients under 18 years when they decide it is most convenient for the patient.
+If the doctor has prescribed Citalopram Alter to a patient under 18 years and you want to discuss this decision, please return to your doctor.
+You should inform your doctor if any of the symptoms mentioned above progress or experience complications when patients under 18 years are taking Citalopram Alter.
+At the same time, the long-term effects on safety and related to growth, maturity, and cognitive and behavioral development of Citalopram Alter in this age group have not yet been demonstrated.

 Do not take Citalopram Alter: